argoproj/argo-cd/docs/operator-manual/high_availability.md

 * The controller polls Git every 3m by default.
 You can change this duration using the `timeout.reconciliation` setting in the `argocd-cm` ConfigMap.
 The value of `timeout.reconciliation` is a duration string e.g `60s`, `1m`, `1h` or `1d`.

 * If the controller is managing too many clusters and uses too much memory then you can shard clusters across multiple controller replicas.
-To enable sharding increase the number of replicas in `argocd-application-controller` `StatefulSet` and repeat the number of replicas in the `ARGOCD_CONTROLLER_REPLICAS` environment variable.
+To enable sharding, increase the number of replicas in `argocd-application-controller` `StatefulSet` and repeat the number of replicas in the `ARGOCD_CONTROLLER_REPLICAS` environment variable.
 The strategic merge patch below demonstrates changes required to configure two controller replicas.